TimoBechtel/socketdb/docs/guide/client.md

 Every time a value in this path gets updated, the provided function will be called with the current value and metadata for that path.

-`on` will return an unscubscriber function that allows you to unscubscribe from changes.
+`on` will return an unsubscriber function that allows you to unsubscribe from changes.

 ::: warning Note
 If no data is available or was deleted, `data` (or `meta`) will be `null`.